-Write intelligibly, simply and clearly without being familiar and intimate.
+Write intelligibly, simply, and clearly without being familiar and intimate.
 Avoid lengthy or complicated words or phrases.
-If you use it to appear clever or to artificially extend the word length of an assignment, you are only fooling yourself (or in a couple of years, your clients or colleagues) and not the lecturer.
+If you use these to appear clever or to artificially extend the word length of an assignment, you are only fooling yourself (or in a couple of years, your clients or colleagues) and not the lecturer.

-The current trend in law is more user-friendly or plain language.
-This means that law practitioners should use comprehensible language to help lay people understand complicated legal issues.
+The current trend in law is to use more user-friendly or plain language.
+This means that law practitioners should use simple language to help lay people understand complicated legal issues.

 The media software company Adobe has released its in-house legal writing guide so that other lawyers can benefit from it.
-We recommend you obtain a copy thereof since it can help you create simpler, more user-friendly documents - especially "Guidelines for Writing Clearly" from page 16.
-It can be downloaded from http://www.adobe.com/legal/legal-innovation.html.
-Note that Adobe's style and referencing guidelines differ from those of the Faculty and that some words in the document are spelled in terms of United States of America spelling conventions.
+We recommend you obtain a copy thereof since it can help you create simpler, more user-friendly documents - refer to "Guidelines for Writing Clearly" from page 16.
+It can be downloaded online.
+[Note that Adobe's style and referencing guidelines differ from those of the Faculty and that some words in the document are spelled in terms of United States of America spelling conventions.]
+You can make use of Adobe's writing guidelines, but bemember to follow the style and layout conventions specified in this guide.

-"Guidelines with regard to extent and content are dealt with herein below . . ." is unnecessarily clumsy.
-"Guidelines about extent and content are set out below . . ." is shorter and simpler.
+"Guidelines with regard to extent and content are dealt with herein below..." is unnecessarily clumsy.
+"Guidelines about extent and content are set out below..." is shorter and simpler.